 QR – Quick Release.
 When the timer on your pot sounds, carefully move the pressure valve to the venting position to release all the pressure from the pot.
 (Just as you did in Tip #4 above.)

 Trivet – Every pressure cooker should come with a metal trivet that fits in the bottom of the pot.
-As mentioned in tip #1, a trivet lifts food up out of the liquid when necessary, while still allowing the steam to circulate and cook.
+A trivet lifts food up out of the liquid when necessary, while still allowing the steam to circulate and cook.
 A recipe will let you know when a trivet is necessary.
-Most casseroles and cakes (yes… you heard that right) as well as some solid foods like eggs, beets, and potatoes will require a trivet.
+Most casseroles and cakes (yes… you heard that right) as well as some solid foods such as when you make hard-boiled eggs will require a trivet.

-9. Know Where These Two Buttons Are: Manual (or Pressure Cook) and Sauté.
+9. Know Where These Two Instant Pot Buttons Are: Manual (or Pressure Cook) and Sauté.

 10. Don’t Stir the Pot…..Literally.

 This can be one of the hardest things to do when you are first starting out pressure cooking in your Instant Pot!

 Remember how we discussed liquid (and it’s importance) in Tip #1?
 Well that’s exactly why you DON’T want to stir what you put inside your Instant Pot until after you’ve cooked it.

 If you stir your ingredients after layering them into your pot, (usually when you’re cooking pastas, grains, or bean recipes) the liquid needed to create the steam and pressure gets stirred into the center of these ingredients which is exactly where you DON’T want it to be.

 The liquid can’t circulate to create steam and pressure unless it’s on the bottom of your ingredients or on the very top.
 Super important!

 11. Understand That Your Instant Pot Needs to Come Up to Pressure Before the Cooking Time Actually Begins.